SriniVest/TaBERT/README.md

     ]
 ).tokenize(model.tokenizer)

-# visualize table in IPython notebook:
+# To visualize table in an IPython notebook:
 # display(table.to_data_frame(), detokenize=True)

 context = 'show me countries ranked by GDP'